sahilrajput03/sahilrajput03/learn-deploy.md

 And that maps all ports, i.e., if I have port mapped 80, 3001, 3002 and so on.., on via my router to some local machine then I would be able to access all these ports via each of these sites i.e., @ http://servicelife.ml:3001, http://fixedlife.ml:3001, http://lostlife.ml:3001.
 For port 80 we don't need to specify the port at all.
 [Source](https://webmasters.stackexchange.com/a/27013).

+**NOTE:** You won't be able to acces via root level domain though, coz thats not possbile.
+For more info read "You cannot set cname for root level domain i.e., ..." from "Oher DNS records related information" section.

 ## Oher DNS records related information

-- You cannot set cname for rool level domain, i.e., youcan only set for some subdomain only i.e., www. src: https://superuser.com/a/264914/776589
+- You cannot set cname for root level domain, i.e., youcan only set for some subdomain only i.e., www. src: https://superuser.com/a/264914/776589
 - what is dns cname - i.e., https://www.cloudflare.com/en-in/learning/dns/dns-records/dns-cname-record/